TL;DR

 In Everstage's 2023 Compensation Careers report, sales compensation leaders also cited retention- and usage-based incentives as rising priorities, especially in product-led growth environments.

-WSJ reports that 28% of companies are extending performance-based pay to non-sales teams, reflecting the broader recognition that customer-facing performance happens across the org—not just within sales.
+WSJ reports that 28% of companies are extending performance-based pay to non-sales teams.
+Customer-facing performance happens across the whole org, beyond sales.

-Despite increasing budgets, only 21% of companies are satisfied with their sales comp plans as per WorldatWork.
+Despite rising budgets, only 21% of companies feel satisfied with their comp plans, per WorldatWork.
 Common reasons include:

 The Everstage report echoed these concerns, noting that poor communication and unclear payout rules were top reasons for plan dissatisfaction among sales reps and comp professionals alike.

-In financial services and high-performance environments, bonuses and commissions have seen significant growth.
-For instance, Wall Street bankers received an average $244,700 bonus in 2024, emphasizing how variable pay continues to be a major driver of earnings in certain sectors.
+Bonuses and commissions have grown in financial services and high-performance roles.
+Wall Street bankers received an average $244,700 bonus in 2024, showing how variable pay drives earnings in some sectors.

-As sales roles become more hybrid and metrics more complex, companies are simplifying compensation plans to improve adoption and trust.
-Everstage’s report found that sales teams are demanding:
+As roles turn hybrid and metrics grow complex, companies simplify plans to improve adoption and trust.
+Everstage's report found sales teams demanding:

 Sales Compensation Compliance and Governance

-As compensation plans grow more complex especially across global sales teams, compliance and governance have become strategic priorities.
-It’s no longer enough for sales compensation plans to be competitive; they must also be fair, transparent, legally compliant, and risk-managed.
+As plans grow complex across global sales teams, compliance and governance become strategic priorities for Finance, Legal, HR, and RevOps.
+Competitive plans must also stay fair and legally compliant.

 Why Compliance Matters in Sales Compensation

 Compensation compliance goes beyond regulatory checkboxes.
-It’s about ensuring that your incentive plans:
+It ensures that your incentive plans:

 Inconsistent or opaque compensation plans can lead to: